vogonsorg/q2dos/readme.txt

 * CD-ROM music
 * OGG and WAV music
 * Networking (You need a packet driver)
-* Loading/unloading game DLLs in DXE3 format.
+* Loading/unloading video driver and game DLLs in DXE3 format.

 What works but needs more testing?
 * Playing in a Windows 9x DOS box.